Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/exam-practice/cloud-numbers/dynamodb-numbers.md

 ### DynamoDB
 __DynamoDB - Basics__
 * Maximum size of an item is _400KB_
+* Local Secondary Index are limited to _5 per table_

 __DynamoDB – Write Capacity Units (WCU)__
 * One Write Capacity Unit (WCU) represents one write per second for an